Design Critique at Duo

 Supporting artifacts in Slack and Mural provided both synchronous critique sessions and asynchronous work-sharing, creating multiple touchpoints for team connection.

-"Work with Me" Sheets were instrumental in helping peers get to know each other and strengthened psychological safety.
+"Work with Me" Sheets were instrumental in helping peers get to know each other and strengthened psychological safety

-Data-driven tracking as the team felt the shift
+Tracking data as the team felt the shift

 I launched "Critique Beta" with quantitative baselines across three metrics: team awareness, social connection, and visibility into design process.
 After three months of testing with structured surveys, the data showed improvement across all measures—but qualitative feedback revealed a fundamental design flaw.